flowplayer/flash/plugins/viralvideos/README.txt

 3.2.14
 ------
 - Added helper methods to hide / show the dock when autohide is enabled or not, issue #60
+- Sharing is now enabled in virally shared players. #110

 3.2.12
 ------